 Andrew Bassett is a self-proclaimed geek and has been designing and maintaining websites since 1998.
 He recently took a break from designing sites to concentrate on improving skills in other areas of the internet such as social media and marketing.
-You can find him at
+Site:

 As a considerable IT enthusiast, I was interested in tablets quite early on